 Flexeril (cyclobenzaprine) is a central nervous system (CNS) muscle relaxant commonly prescribed as short-term treatment for muscle injuries, pain, spasms, and tenderness.
-When taken as prescribed, Flexeril side effects are minimal and there are few long-term risks.
-The Drug Enforcement Administration does not currently have Flexeril scheduled as a controlled substance, though the drug does have a slight potential for abuse by some due to its sedating effects 1,2,3.
+When it is taken as prescribed, Flexeril’s side effects are minimal and there are few long-term risks.
+The Drug Enforcement Administration does not currently list Flexeril as a controlled substance, though the drug does have a slight potential for abuse among some due to its sedating effects.1,2,3

 People may abuse Flexeril for its subjective high, which is characterized by feelings of sedation, relaxation, and mild euphoria.
 Most often, Flexeril is abused in combination with CNS depressants, such as:

-It is also sometimes used in combination with drugs like cocaine or amphetamines, as people may abuse it to come down from a stimulant high.
-While the drug is generally safe when used as directed, Flexeril abuse can have many adverse effects 1,2,3.
+Flexeril is also sometimes used in combination with drugs like cocaine and amphetamines, as people may abuse it to come down from stimulant highs.
+While the drug is generally safe when used as directed, Flexeril abuse can have many adverse effects.1,2,3

-There are many physical and psychological side effects that may occur when abusing Flexeril, some of which may become worse when combining it with alcohol or other drugs.
-Potential negative effects of Flexeril abuse include 1,2,3:
+There are many physical and psychological side effects that may occur when a person abuses Flexeril, some of which may become worse when combining it with alcohol or other drugs.
+Potential negative effects of Flexeril abuse include:1,2,3